Banki, Odisha: Toponym

 Banki is part of the original Bankigarh, the native king of Banki State.
 The word Banki is derived from Bakra Durg, as the fort of king of Banki is slightly round shaped, the Oriya word Bakra implying bend/round, was the source of origin.
 The name later used in folk Oriya as Banka Durg later misinterpreted as Banki from Banka.

-History of Banki
+History

 Banki was a zamindari state in western part of Cuttack District.The Mahanadi River flowed on the northern part of the state.
 It was annexed in 1840 by the British.
 The population of Banki was 56,900 in 1881.
 The rulers of Banki bore the title Raja.